rsk/rsk.github.io/_posts/2019-6-22-diar-test.md

 layout: post
 title: this is a post
 tags:
-  - poetry
+  - diary
 ---

-Let us assume that this is poetry
+Let us assume that this is diary

 In the context of spaceflight, a satellite is an object that has been intentionally placed into orbit.
 These objects are called artificial satellites to distinguish them from natural satellites such as Earth's Moon.

 On 4 October 1957 the Soviet Union launched the world's first artificial satellite, Sputnik 1.
 Since then, about 8,100 satellites from more than 40 countries have been launched.
 According to a 2018 estimate, some 4,900 remain in orbit, of those about 1,900 were operational; while the rest have lived out their useful lives and become space debris.[1]
 Approximately 500 operational satellites are in low-Earth orbit, 50 are in medium-Earth orbit (at 20,000 km), and the rest are in geostationary orbit (at 36,000 km).[2]
 A few large satellites have been launched in parts and assembled in orbit.
 Over a dozen space probes have been placed into orbit around other bodies and become artificial satellites to the Moon, Mercury, Venus, Mars, Jupiter, Saturn, a few asteroids,[3] a comet and the Sun.